(this document is shamelessly adapted from Robert West’s excellent dlab onboarding page)

 To add your profile to the lab's people page, you need to fork the lab's repository on GitHub, edit it is to add your profile, and create a pull request.
 More instructions are in the repository’s README.

-Join the BDS team on Slack.
+Join the BDS team on Slack by asking Andrei to send you an invite.
 We use Slack for all communications.
 The group’s philosophy is that we all are aware of the work of others, and we pitch in when we feel like it.
 The workspace is organized in public channels, one for each project.

 Each BDS member is part of the channels they work on (usually one project).
 All research-oriented discussions go in the project channel (please keep the DM for only admin and personal issues).
 Feel free to roam around and peek at any public channel.